 \section{Nominal recursors as epi-recursors}

-In this section, we will propose a way to look at the nominal recursors as mechanisms for helping recursion to proceed ``as if freely'', i.e., by writing clauses for each constructor as if the datatype of terms were freely generated by the constructors.
-We start by describing this view informally, using an example (\S\ref{subsec-purposeNomRec}).
-To formalize the view, we introduce signatures and models to describe uniformly the term-like operators features in the previous section's recursion theorems (\S\ref{subsec-sigMod}).
+In this section, we will propose regarding nominal recursors as mechanisms for helping recursion to proceed ``as if freely'', i.e., by writing clauses for each constructor as if the datatype of terms were freely generated by the constructors.
+We start by describing this view informally on an example (\S\ref{subsec-purposeNomRec}).
+To formalize the view, we introduce signatures and models that describe uniformly the term-like operators featured in the previous section's recursion theorems (\S\ref{subsec-sigMod}).
 Then we define the central concept of this paper, that of an epi-recursor (\S\ref{subsec-epiRec}), which captures this view in a general category-theoretic form.
 Finally, we show that all the discussed nominal recursors, and others that are obtained as variations or combinations of these, are epi-recursors (\S\ref{subsec-nomrecAsEpirecFormally}).

-As mentioned, we will not consider the recursors in their original forms---as introduced by their authors, recalled in \S\ref{subsec-nominalRec}---but their essential cores, striped of their full-fledged recursion and Barendregt convention enhancements.
+As mentioned, we will not consider the recursors in their original forms---as introduced by their authors, recalled in \S\ref{subsec-nominalRec}---but their essential cores, stripped of their full-fledged recursion and Barendregt convention enhancements.
 (The enhancements, discussed in App.~\ref{app-addingBacknhancements}, turn out to be orthogonal.) \looseness=-1